MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client/install-on-windows.md

 |.NET Framework 4.5.2| Framework component must be installed to run setup.
 Use the link provided in the setup wizard.
 Installing this component requires a computer restart.|

 The following additional components are included in Setup and required:
-+ Microsoft R Open 3.4.1
++ Microsoft R Open 3.4.3
-+ Microsoft MPI 7.1
++ Microsoft MPI 8.1
 + AS OLE DB (SQL Server 2016) provider
 + Microsoft Visual C++ 2015 Redistributable

+Optionally, you can install the [pre-trained models](../install/microsoftml-install-pretrained-models.md) for sentiment analysis and image detection.

 ## Setup Requirements